 Oral appliance therapy is a non-invasive treatment.
 It is convenient, comfortable, and quiet.
 Your guard will force your jaw into an optimal forward position, which helps to maintain an open airway.
 Wearing your guard regularly can greatly reduce sleep apnea episodes, and since there is a correlation between bruxism and sleep apnea episodes, wearing your guard can protect your smile as well.

 Get a Good Night’s Sleep

 You deserve to sleep well and wake feeling rested and with a confident smile.
-Dr. Clark and his entire team at Scottsdale Dental Excellence want to help you achieve that.
+Dr. Clark and his entire team at Scottsdale Cosmetic Dentistry Excellence want to help you achieve that.
 A lack of proper sleep can negatively affect your appearance, relationships, overall health, energy levels, and ability to enjoy life.
 Early diagnosis and treatment for sleep apnea and sleep bruxism are imperative to your well-being.
 If you suffer from excess fatigue or have been told you snore or grind your teeth, contact our office today at 480 585 1853 to schedule a consultation with Dr. Clark.
 Take action today because that simple step can lead to a much happier and longer life.